Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Seeing Elena, who had her mouth gagged, go _mumumumu_ as she looked at him desperately, Yuu smiled as he helped her up.

-「Big sis, did you think you got left alone again?
+"Big sis, did you think you got left alone again?
 You’ve got it wrong.
-I thought you might be thirsty too, so…」
+I thought you might be thirsty too, so…"

 In Yuu’s hands were a one-liter container of barley tea and a glass, and on top of that, he had a towel hanging on his arm.